 Thursday, May 21, 5:00 PM

 The Marion County Public Library System is OPEN.
 See below for details and hours of operation.
-Patrons are ASKED TO WEAR FACE COVERINGS, in compliance with Governor Justice’s Executive Order 50-20
+Patrons are REQUIRED TO WEAR FACE COVERINGS AT ALL TIMES, in compliance with Governor Justice’s Executive Order 77-20

 PATRON SERVICES –